AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 The examples of these innovations are abundant.
 JPMorgan uses COIN, a machine learning system that analyzes commercial credit data.
 The system saves the company hundreds of hours of manual labor14 and minimizes credit processing errors.

 Customer churn prediction is a popular AI use case among financial institutions, especially given the rising competition from other banks and fintech startups.
-The beauty of artificial intelligence apps in this niche lies in the fact that they offer intimate insights about the specific churn reasons.
-This data can be used to drive service improvements and personalization15.
+The beauty of AI apps in this niche lies in the fact that they offer intimate insights about the specific churn reasons.
+This data can be used to drive online service improvements and personalization15.

 Improving Healthcare Outcomes with AI Apps